Cartography-jpl/afids-conda-package/README_developer.md

 We have a top level Makefile that can be used to build all the packages.

-## Docker instance

-We have had problems when building packages of having them pull out libraries that happen to be on the system we were building.
-GDAL was particulary bad about this, grabbing various system jpeg etc libraries.
-To give a cleaner package creation environment, we use a docker instance to isolate the system.
-This is just a oraclelinux 8 system with miniforge installed, but it prevents anything not on a base oraclelinux 8 system from being used.

 ## Channels

 We use to the conda-forge channel.